Bill Owens, uncle and musical mentor to Dolly Parton, dies

 Owens wrote songs recorded by Loretta Lynn, Porter Wagoner, Ricky Skaggs and Kris Kristofferson.
 He was also a touring musician and backed up Parton in her early years in Nashville.

-Owens also worked at Parton's Dollywood theme park as a performer and his passion was restoring the native chestnut tree to the Great Smoky Mountains region.
-Parton said that he and his wife Sandy planted 70,000 trees on Dollywood property over his lifetime.
+Owens also worked at Parton’s Dollywood theme park as a performer, and his passion was restoring the native chestnut tree to the Great Smoky Mountains region.
+Parton said he and his wife Sandy planted 70,000 trees on Dollywood property over his lifetime.

 “He was funny, friendly and generous,” Parton said.
 “He always had a kind word for everybody and gave good advice to young people starting in the business.”